nknab/Grid/README.md

 Web App
   - This folder conatons all the codes for the Grid web application.

+ grid.sql
+  - This is the database structure for the project.

 The challenge imitates the Ghana Textiles Printing (GTP) production process in three major stages: Design, Production and Delivery.